Tax Planning and Investing – Part 1

 With tax harvesting, we’re identifying particular security and we’re really selling it purely to take the tax loss.
 You know, we might still really like the stock or the bond, but at that time it’s more valuable to actually take the loss.
 We do that to offset other gains.

 I also want to point to the fact when we’re talking about everyone’s individual circumstances, there might be a situation where we might even be realizing gains because someone might have carried forward losses.
 Or they might have other losses offsetting.
-Or they might even be in just a low enough tax bracket where they’re going to be taxed at a 0% tax rate for long-term capital gains.
-So we will do individual trades, but it’s going to be geared off of people’s individual tax circumstances.

 That makes sense, so you’re actively watching it.

 From the reverse side, I’ve seen plenty of times where clients will come in and they have this big portfolio consisting of mutual funds a lot of times, but sometimes stocks too or ETFs and it might be riskier than they want or more aggressive than they want, but now if they want to try to sell anything or do anything, they have huge capital gains.

 That’s something that we can help with if that is the case, there are ways to lower the risk and manage the taxes efficiently.
 But what you’re doing is making sure that that doesn’t happen in the first place.

 So we’re watching the risk all along, but we’re making sure that when they do need to sell it for whatever reason, they’re not holding this thing just because it has a big capital gains tax, right?

 Instead, it’s all being coordinated.
 We’re holding it for multiple purposes and we’re not just going to let it sit there and grow the tax burden.